 Dr. Cheryl Thompson

 Dr. Cheryl Thompson is an Assistant Professor at Ryerson University in the School of Creative Industries.
 She is the author of Beauty in a Box: Detangling the Roots of Canada’s Black Beauty Culture (2019) and Uncle: Race, Nostalgia, and the Politics of Loyalty (2021).
-In 2020, she assumed the role of co-director of The Studio for Media Activism and Critical Thought (SMACT), a laboratory for some of Canada’s most compelling media scholars, artists, and activists.
+In 2021, Dr. Thompson will launch a research lab that focuses on the study of Black representation and archives.
 Dr. Thompson’s academic essays have appeared in Emergent Feminisms: Challenging a Post-Feminist Media Culture; the Journal of Canadian Studies; Canadian Journal of History Annales canadiennes d'histoire (CJH/ACH), Feminist Media Studies, and Fashion Studies.
 Dr. Thompson is currently researching Canada's history of blackface performance funded through a SSHRC-Insight Development Grant, and a SSHRC-Connection Grant, in collaboration with Pink Moon Studio, she is co-producing a feature documentary film based on her research.
 In addition to her academic writing, Dr. Thompson is a columnist with Herizons, Canada's leading feminist magazine.
 She is also a frequent contributor to The Conversation, Spacing and Zoomer, with one of her recent works appearing in the New York Times.
 She grew up in Scarborough, and currently resides in Toronto.

 |Communication Studies, McGill University, 2015||PhD|